microsoft/FluidFramework/.changeset/common-cars-swim.md

 Rename ExperimentalPresenceManager to PresenceManger

-Now that Presence package has been promoted from experimental to alpha, we have renamed ExperimentalPresenceManager to PresenceManager.
+Now that Presence package has been promoted from experimental to alpha, we have renamed `ExperimentalPresenceManager` to `PresenceManager` and `ExperimentalPresenceDO` to `PresenceDO`.